dnsimple/dnsimple-support/content/articles/setting-up-accounts-for-clients.markdown

 ---

 <info>
-This article describes a feature only available on the following plans: Professional and Enterprise.
+This article describes a feature only available on certain plans.
+[See the differences between plans](/articles/dnsimple-plans/).
 </info>

 Creating a separate account is a flexible and secure way for agencies and freelancers to share domain management with their clients.